-- 1. Immediately after CPU reset, perform target/device-specific CPU initialization (beginning at c\int00). - 2.
-Prior to cinit(), run the table of "reset functions" (the xdc.runtime.Reset module provides this hook). - 3.
+- 1. Immediately after CPU reset, perform target/device-specific CPU initialization (beginning at c\int00).
+See the "Program Loading and Running" chapter in the Assembly Language Tools User's Guide for your target family for details on this step and the cinit() step. - 2.
+Prior to cinit(), run the table of "reset functions" (the xdc.runtime.Reset module provides this hook).
+The functions specified in the Reset.fxns[] array are called.
+These reset functions are called only on platforms where a reset is performed before running a program. - 3.
 Run cinit() to initialize C runtime environment. - 4.
 Run the user-supplied "first functions" (the xdc.runtime.Startup module provides this hook). - 5.
 Run all the module initialization functions. - 6.
 Run the user-supplied "last functions" (the xdc.runtime.Startup module provides this hook). - 7.
 Run pinit(). - 8.
 Run main().